Māori Practitioners Advisory Committee

 Te Ama Tōtika

-The Māori Practitioners Advisory Committee ǀ Te Ama Tōtika is made up of nine people.
-They represent all the different scopes of practice (as well as lay people) from consumers of health care services, to assist with reviewing key standards and codes of conduct.
+The Māori Practitioners Advisory Committee ǀ Te Ama Tōtika is made up of eight people.
+They represent all the different scopes of practice (as well as lay people) from consumers of health care services to assist with reviewing key standards and codes of conduct.
 They also provide advice to the Council.

 The Council is responsible under the Health Practitioners Competence Assurance Act 2003 for protecting the public of Aotearoa | New Zealand by providing ways to ensure that practitioners are fit and competent to practise.
 There are specific requirements under section 118i to set standards of clinical competence and cultural competence (including competencies that will allow effective and respectful interaction with Māori).